GE CEO Immelt gets salary, cash bonus bump for 2014

-March 10 (Reuters) - General Electric Co Chief Executive Officer Jeff Immelt earned roughly 8 percent increases in his salary and cash bonus in 2014, the U.S. conglomerate said in its proxy statement on Tuesday, despite a sluggish performance by GE’s shares last year.
+(Reuters) - General Electric Co (GE.N) Chief Executive Officer Jeff Immelt earned roughly 8 percent increases in his salary and cash bonus in 2014, the U.S. conglomerate said in its proxy statement on Tuesday, despite a sluggish performance by GE’s shares last year.

 Immelt’s salary rose to $3.75 million while his cash bonus increased to $5.4 million.